Maxisthemoose/Maxisthemoose/README.md

 ### Hi, My name is Max 👋

 - 🔭 I’m currently working on [discord-battleship](https://github.com/Maxisthemoose/discord-battleship).
-A fun NPM Package to handle UNO games.
+A fun NPM Package to handle BattleShip games.
 - 🌱 I’m currently learning TypeScript and JavaScript.
 - 👯 I’m looking to collaborate on Anything.
 - 💬 Ask me about JavaScript.